-Queen allows British PM Johnson to suspend parliament before Brexit
+British PM to suspend parliament before Brexit, opposition denounces 'coup'

 On Tuesday, the leaders of Britain’s opposition parties had agreed to seek to use parliamentary procedure to force Johnson to ask Brussels for a delay to Brexit beyond Oct.
 31. But with the prime minister finally showing his hand, they may try to bring him down instead.

-Corbyn said he would seek to use parliamentary mechanisms and then call a no-confidence vote when the time was right.
+Labour leader Jeremy Corbyn said he would seek to use parliamentary mechanisms and then call a no-confidence vote when the time was right.

 With Johnson holding a working majority of just one seat in the 650-seat parliament, members of his party who oppose a no-deal Brexit will have to decide where their loyalties lie.